Eric Burlison: 2022

 In 2022, Burlison defeated Democratic nominee Kristen Radaker-Sheafer in the race for Missouri's 7th congressional district with 70.9% of the vote to Radaker-Shefer's 26.9%.
 His term of office in the 118th U.S. Congress began on January 3, 2023.

 Tenure

 In a speech on the House floor at the start of his term, Burlison criticized DirecTV for removing Newsmax TV from its listings, despite Newsmax being caught spreading misinformation about alleged election rigging and widespread voter fraud in the 2020 election, stories consistently proven false.
 Newsmax later retracted and apologized for spreading this misinformation.
-Regardless, Burlison invoked the Holocaust while condemning DirecTV's actions, alluding to, and misquoting, the poem "First they came ..." by Martin Niemoller and suggesting that cable companies were censoring conservatives.
+Burlison invoked the Holocaust while condemning DirecTV's actions, alluding to, and misquoting, the poem "First they came ..." by Martin Niemoller and suggesting that cable companies were censoring conservatives.

 Burlison has said that constituent town halls are "where only political nutjobs show up."

 Abortion

 In January 2025, Burlison introduced a bill recognizing personhood as beginning at conception.